eliasdorneles/til/content/posts/writing-a-wave-file.md

 }
 ```

+**UPDATE:** the above code contain bugs, which are fixed in [the code of the new post](/til/posts/generate-wave-file-in-zig-choosing-the-bit-depth/)

 In the glorious style of "everything in the main function"! :smile:

 Hey, at least it has comments! =P